eripheebs/retail_tech_test/README.md

 +-- README.md
 ```

-## <a id=“explanation”>Explanation</a> of my approach
+## Explanation of my approach

 - I decided to build a MEAN stack app because I thought the majority of the user stories would be well-addressed with an AngularJS frontend which deals with the shopping cart.
 So I began by stubbing out the backend API which I built towards the end.
 - I built everything test-first, using karma for the frontend unit testing, then protractor for integration testing, and mocha for the backend.
-- Because this is a tech test, I tried to balance keeping things clear while also trying to show techniques I have learned from e.g. makers academy.
+- Because this is a tech test, I tried to balance keeping things clear while also trying to show techniques I have learned (from e.g. makers academy or my favourite JS learning resource secrets of the javascript ninja).
 For example:
 1. We were taught to try make our apps easily extendable/modifiable and to try make methods easy to reuse around the app.
 In this app, for example, instead of making an "addItem" method that could only push a single item into an array, I wrote a method that could accept several different kinds of arguments e.g. (addItems(item) or addItems(item1, item2...), or addItems([item1, item2])), as shown below:
 ```
 addItems: function(items){